northwestcoder/firebase2appsheet/README.md

 	- You'll need to edit oas.yml to reference your new table.
 	- You'll want to make a copy of one of the route_*.py files, study it, and reference your new table accordingly.
 	- You'll need to modify firebase2appsheet.py to reference your new route_*.py file.
-	- You'll want to create an empty collection in Firebase for your data.
+	- You'll want to create an empty collection in Firestore for your data.
 	- We might have missed something - please let us know!

 - Future TODO: We should be able to code up a kind of flaskian "RouteFactory" which reads the OpenAPI spec at container runtime and generates all of the routes programatically and populates at least one document (row) in Firestore for consumption.
 Now, all you would need to do is edit your oas.yml file and rebuild the container!
 Neato...